lotrekagency/pyverificac19/README.md

 Copyright (c) 2021 - [Lotrèk Digital Agency](https://lotrek.it/)

 ## Contributors
-Here is a list of contributors.
 Thank you to everyone involved for improving this project, day by day.

 <a href="https://github.com/lotrekagency/pyverificac19">
   <img